Photobook Community Meta-list 2025

 2 L.A.
 Polaroids - Robby Müller (Stanley/Barker)

-Chosen by 16 Blind, 37 Gerry Brakus
+Chosen by 16 Blind Magazine, 37 Gerry Brakus.

 2 Meu pai morreu três vezes – Clara Simas (Propagulo)

-Chosen by 42 Giuseppe Oliverio, 48 Mariela Sancari
+Chosen by 42 Giuseppe Oliverio, 48 Mariela Sancari.

 2 Migration Patterns – Brandon Ruffin (Setanta Books)

-Chosen by 11 Donny Bajohr, Jeff Campagna and Quentin Nardi, 21 VSCO’s editorial team
+Chosen by 11 Donny Bajohr, Jeff Campagna and Quentin Nardi, 21 VSCO’s editorial team.

 2 Moon City – Mimi Mollica (self-published/Dewi Lewis)